be-student/kokoaclone2021nomad/README.md

 #KOKOA CLONE 21 UPDATE

-CSS got so much better nomad
+HTML are CSS are so much fun!